 Here you’ll find information about General Meeting Voters, Activism Leadership Committees and the Annual General Meeting.

-Elections will be held on 13 – 27 March 2024, using the Scottish Single Transferable Voting system.
-All Members as at 31 January 2024 will be invited to vote.
+Elections were held on 13 – 27 March 2024, using the Scottish Single Transferable Voting system.
 In the interest of transparency in all our elections, the results of elections will be made available to members on request.

 Table of Contents